Urban rail transit in China

-Map of cities in Greater China (mainland China, the SARs, and Taiwan) with rapid transit, commuter rail and light rail systems.
+Map of cities in Greater China (mainland China, Hong Kong, Macau and Taiwan) with rapid transit, commuter rail and light rail systems.
 The two higher-resolution maps to the left show the Yangtze River Delta (YRD) and Pearl River Delta (PRD) regions.

 Urban rail transit in China encompasses a broad range of urban and suburban electric passenger rail mass transit systems including subway, light rail, tram and maglev.
 Some classifications also include non-rail bus rapid transport.

-As of December 2024, China has the world's longest urban rail transit system with 11000.88 km of urban rail nationwide in 310 metro lines in 47 cities, accounting for 9 of the 10 longest metro systems, with the exceptions of the Moscow Metro.
+As of December 2024, China has the world's longest urban rail transit system with 11000.88 km of urban rail nationwide in 310 metro lines in 45 cities, accounting for 9 of the 10 longest metro systems, with the exceptions of the Moscow Metro.

 Half of the top 10 busiest metro systems are in China, and the Shanghai Metro, though started operating in 1993, is now the longest metro system worldwide.